 Given enough time, a Post will eventually gain a score.
 Maybe the Post demonstrates great execution of artistic skill.
 Maybe it's an awesome concept or a piece of brilliantly written one-off manga.

-A Post gains score when upgraded users on Danbooru add it to their Favorites or votes it up.
-Score is largely a good indicator of artistic quality, although not always.
+A Post gains score when users on Danbooru add it to their Favorites or upvote it.

 - Extremely high favcount:>100